arm-developer-tools/vscode-windowsperf/README.md

 ## Telemetry

-This extension collects usage telemetry and sends it to Arm to help improve our products.
-An example of such data includes when a recording is started, containing what the arguments are, events listening for, and erroneous results, but not containing any file names or locations.
+The WindowsPerf extension collects usage telemetry and sends it to Arm to help improve our products.
+Such data can include the time when a recording starts, the events that you want to monitor, or any incorrect results.
+Arm does not collect file names or locations, or any arguments when running a recording.

-This extension respects the Visual Studio Code telemetry settings described in the [Visual Studio Code](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) documentation.
-Modify telemetry options in the settings menu.
+This extension respects the Visual Studio Code telemetry settings described in the Visual Studio Code [telemetry documentation](https://code.visualstudio.com/docs/getstarted/telemetry).
+To change your telemetry settings, follow the instructions in [Disable telemetry reporting](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting).

 ## Additional information